STEL-Hosting/STEL-Hosting-Docs/docs/minecraft/server-icon.md

 The `server-icon.png` file needs to be placed in the server's root directory.
 That is, in the same folder as the `server.jar` file.
 You can either:

-- Upload the image using the STEL Hosting server panel — in the sidebar, navigate to `General` then `Files`.
+- Upload the image using the STEL Hosting server panel — in the sidebar, navigate to `Files`.
 - Or, upload the image using SFTP — read our guide on [accessing your server files via SFTP](https://docs.stelhosting.com/sftp).

 Both methods achieve the same outcome.
 After restarting the server, you will find your icon in the server list.